 TERRIBLE SIDE EFFECTS

 Unfortunately, too many patients come to me after a hip replacement or other “elective” surgery.
 The most recent disaster is happening to a very old friend of mine.
-He is 65 years old, and had both hips replaced for osteoarthritis a few years ago.
+He is 65 years old, and had both hips replaced for arthritis a few years ago.
 I previously told him not to do the surgeries and that he really didn’t need them.
 We had dinner last week, and he told me of an “odd” situation that occurs around his surgical scars.
 Occasionally, the scar and surrounding tissue becomes red and swollen.
 None of his doctors can figure out why.
 Allergy to the prosthetic metal, plastic, or glue inside his body?
 I didn’t pay much attention since it didn’t sound that bad.
 He sent me photos of a recent out-break.
 The area of redness and swelling was about four inches by eight inches.
 I told him to go directly to the ER since it looked like an infection.
 He was told by the ER doc that he didn’t know what to do, and that my friend should see a dermatologist.

-Unfortunately, no derm was available for several days in the rural area where my friend lives.
+Unfortunately, no specialist was available for several days in the rural area where my friend lives.
 I am on pins and needles waiting for the diagnosis, if anyone can figure it out.
 My guess is that my friend will have to have his prostheses removed and replaced with another material, with the hope that the “allergy” will not return.
 To me the skin looked so inflamed that if no infection was present, it certainly could occur anytime.
 I have not told him yet what I am thinking, and am glad this book will not be published for him to read for a couple more months.

 1 Umapathy H, Bennell K, Dickson C, Dobson F, Fransen M, Jones G, Hunter DJ.
 The web-based osteoarthritis management resource my joint pain improves quality of care: a quasi-experimental study.
 Journal of Medical Internet Research.
 2015;17(7):e167.